Cravath, Swaine & Moore LLP Logo

 Ms. Lavely is Co‑Chair of the Board of Advisors for UCLA School of Law and a member of the Board of Trustees for Deerfield Academy.
 She is also a member of the women’s network Chief.

 Ms. Lavely is a fellow of the American Bar Foundation.
 She has been named to Business Insider’s list of “Rising Stars of the Courtroom” and included in Crain’s New York Business’s list of “Notable Women in Law.”
-Ms. Lavely has also been named by Benchmark Litigation as a “Future Star” and included on its “40 & Under List.”
-She has also been named to Lawdragon’s “500 Leading Litigators in America” list.
-She was also recognized by The Legal 500 US for her work in antitrust, general commercial and patent litigation, and recommended by The Best Lawyers in America for her work in commercial litigation.
+She has also been named by Benchmark Litigation as a “Future Star” and included on its “40 & Under List.”
+Lawdragon has named Ms. Lavely to its “500 Leading Litigators in America” and “500 Leading Global Antitrust & Competition Lawyers” lists.
+She has been recognized by Chambers USA for general commercial litigation and by The Legal 500 US for antitrust, general commercial and patent litigation.
+The Best Lawyers in America has also recommended Ms. Lavely for her work in commercial litigation.

 Ms. Lavely received an A.B. degree magna cum laude from Harvard College in 2004, where she was captain of the Women’s Lacrosse Team and was awarded Academic All‑Ivy League.
 She received a J.D. from UCLA School of Law in 2008, where she served as the Editor‑in‑Chief of the Law Review and was elected to the Order of the Coif.
 After graduation, she served as a law clerk to Hon.
 Kim McLane Wardlaw of the U.S. Court of Appeals for the Ninth Circuit.